 To know more about the pose, click here: Pavanamuktasana

-Try the above yoga poses, and see how they will make your Irritable Bowel Syndrome vanish!
+Have you ever considered yoga for IBS?
+Try the above poses, and see how they will make your Irritable Bowel Syndrome vanish!

 Now, let’s move on to some common questions regarding yoga and IBS.